Scientific citation: Research and development

-Citation analysis is a method widely used in metascience:

 Citation analysis

 Citation frequency

 Modern scientists are sometimes judged by the number of times their work is cited by others—this is actually a key indicator of the relative importance of a work in science.
 Accordingly, individual scientists are motivated to have their own work cited early and often and as widely as possible, but all other scientists are motivated to eliminate unnecessary citations so as not to devalue this means of judgment.
 A formal citation index tracks which referred and reviewed papers have referred which other such papers.
 Baruch Lev and other advocates of accounting reform consider the number of times a patent is cited to be a significant metric of its quality, and thus of innovation.
 Reviews often replace citations to primary studies.

 Citation-frequency is one indicator used in scientometrics.

 Replication crisis

 Some studies explore citations and citation-frequencies.
-Researchers found that papers in leading journals with findings that can't be replicated tend to be cited more than reproducible science.
+Researchers found that papers in leading journals with findings that can not be replicated tend to be cited more than reproducible science.
 Results that are published unreproducibly – or not in a replicable sufficiently transparent way – are more likely to be wrong, may slow progress and, according to an author, "a simple way to check how often studies have been repeated, and whether or not the original findings are confirmed" is needed.
 The authors also put forward possible explanations for this state of affairs.